uoftgasa/uoftgasa.github.io/markdown/index.md

 - AST201H - Stars and Galaxies (Winter)
 	- This course is a complement to AST101, offered in the following semester (although neither is required in order to take the other).
 It is in every respect but the material basically identical to AST101.
 - AST210H - Great Moments in Astronomy (Fall)
-	- This course is an introductory survey course of
+	- This course focuses on the development of astronomy as a science, with special attention paid to the great discoveries of the past and unsolved problems of today.
+The course accepts a c

 ### Teaching Assistant Training Program